Key version state

 Pending generation (

 PENDING_GENERATION): (Applies to asymmetric keys only.)
 This key version is still being generated.
 It may not be used, enabled, disabled, or destroyed yet.
-Key Management Service will automatically change the state to enabled as soon as the version is ready.
+Cloud Key Management Service will automatically change the state to enabled as soon as the version is ready.

 ENABLED): The key version is ready for use.